jteijema/synergy-simulations-website/README.md

 ### Local website

 The website is currently hosted by GitHub.
 However, with an eye on persistency, the website is also easily hosted locally.
-To run the website locally, clone this repository and run the following command:
+To run the website locally, clone this repository and run the following command in the root directory:

 ```bash
 python -m http.server 8080